Ridwat/Neural-Network/README.md

 Matplotlib & Seaborn

+Scikit-learn

-Scikit-learnModel Architecture
+🔧 Model Architecture

-A simple feedforward neural network:
+The neural network used is a simple feedforward neural network (ANN):

-Flatten layer
+Flatten (28×28 → 784)

-Dense(256, ReLU)
+Dense (256, ReLU)

-Dense(128, ReLU)
+Dense (128, ReLU)

-Dense(10, Softmax)
+Dense (10, Softmax)

-Compiled using:
+Compilation Settings:

 Optimizer: Adam

-Loss: Categorical Crossentropy
+Loss Function: Categorical Crossentropy

-Metric: AccuracyTraining
+Metric: Accuracy

+🚀 Training Details

-15 epochs
+Epochs: 15

-Batch size = 64
+Batch Size: 64

-Validation split = 20%
+Validation Split: 20%

-Graphs of training vs. validation accuracy and loss are included in the notebook.Evaluation & Results
+The notebook includes graphs showing accuracy and loss trends across epochs.

+📊 Evaluation Results

 Test Accuracy: ~0.889

 Test Loss: ~0.355

+Additional evaluation:

+Confusion Matrix

-Metrics: Precision, recall, F1-score
+Precision, Recall, and F1-score (per class)

-Confusion Matrix: Included in notebook
+Classification Report

-Common misclassifications occurred between visually similar categories such as shirt vs T-shirt.Real-World Application
+Some misclassifications occur between visually similar classes (e.g., Shirt vs. T-shirt).

+🌍 Real-World Applications

-This neural network model can be applied in:
+This model can be used in:

 Fashion retail automation

-E-commerce product tagging
+E-commerce product categorization

-Inventory categorization
+Inventory management systems

-Image-based recommendation systems
+Clothing recommendation engines

-Potential deployment involves:
+Deployment would involve:

-Building an API (Flask / FastAPI)
+Converting the model into an API (Flask/FastAPI)

-Running inference on GPU for speed
+Hosting on cloud (AWS, GCP, etc.)

+Integrating with mobile/web applications

-Monitoring model performance for driftHow to Run the Notebook
+📘 How to Run the Project

 Open the .ipynb notebook in Google Colab

-Run all cells

-Visualize training results, confusion matrix, and classification report
+Run each cell to:

+Load the dataset

+Train the network

+View graphs and evaluation metrics

-Export the notebook as PDF for assignment submission
+Export the notebook as PDF for submission

+(Optional) Load the saved model .h5 file

+📄 Report

+A two-page summary report is included in the notebook and can be exported as PDF using:

+File → Print → Save as PDF

+🚀 Future Improvements

+Possible enhancements:

+Use a Convolutional Neural Network (CNN) for higher accuracy

+Add stronger data augmentation

+Apply hyperparameter tuning

+Introduce dropout to prevent overfitting

+✨ Author

+ Adetola Odulaja
+AI & Data Analytics – Willis College (2025)